YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ## Changelog as of last major update (18/09/2021)

 - USS Ingraham, IJN Shimakaze, IJN Yura, IJN Chikuma have all been added.
+- HMS Ark Royal's entry has been updated to HMS Ark Royal Kai.

 <br/><br/>
 ---